albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # Managing expectations

-This is not a Docker tutorial and the goal of the presentation is to show how to build effective Docker images.
+The goal of this presentation is to show how to build effective Docker images for JVM based applications.

-Any programmer that heard about docker can follow.
+Any developer who has heard about Docker before should be able to follow.

 ---